supervisely-ecosystem/export-to-ros-bag/README.md

 ### Key Features

-- Export Supervisely projects or dataset (pointclouds or pointcloud episodes) to ROS bag files
+- Export Supervisely pointcloud or pointcloud episodes projects/datasets as ROS bag files
 - Pointclouds `.pcd` will be saved as `/PointCloud2` topic
 - Annotations will be saved as `/SlyAnnotations` topic
+- 2 options for exporting annotations: `geometry_msgs/Vector3Stamped` (allows to import as annotations back to Supervisely) and `sensor_msgs/PointCloud2` (will be transformed to point clouds, can be merged with original point clouds in the new ROS bag file)
-- Backward compatibility with importing the same bag file into Supervisely
+- Backward compatibility with importing the same bag file into Supervisely (demo video below)

 ## Need Help?